Weepy eyes in dogs

 - Lumps in and around the eye

-- Something stuck in the eye such as a grass seed.
+- Something stuck in the eye i.e. a grass seed.

 Less common causes: